shehroz25/Ganaymede/README.md

 # Ganaymede
-Ganymede is a blog website, I have reported bugs by making screenshots some of the bugs I have shared in this directory.
+Ganymede is a blog website, I have reported bugs by making screenshots that I have shared in this directory.